3 takeaways from Ohio State’s 56-7 lopsided win over Michigan State - NewsBreak

 Spearing Sparty’s rush attack

 Michigan State running back Kenneth Walker III is in the top 10, and arguably top 5, of players deserving of the Heisman.
 Entering Saturday’s contest, he ranked second in the country in yards (1,473), first in yards per game (147), and tied for second in rushing touchdowns (17).
-The Buckeyes held him to less than 40 yards and didn’t allow a single rushing touchdown to any MSU player.OSU’s Master Teague available to play vs. Michigan State
+The Buckeyes held him to less than 40 yards and didn’t allow a single rushing touchdown to any MSU player.Ohio State honors 24 players on Senior Day

 This is the fifth time this season the Buckeyes have allowed less than 100 yards on the ground and rank 13th in the country in rush defense.